Follow This Plan and You’ll Never Miss a Proposal Deadline

 Despite your best planning, not all the due dates and milestones scheduled during Week 1 of the proposal process will hold.
 You’ll need to make adjustments along the way, changing due dates or reducing the amount of time dedicated to a particular task or phase of the process.
 If your timeline is significantly disrupted, you may need to cut corners and accept a lower level of quality for some parts of the proposal.

-To ensure that the proposal process stays on track, someone needs to look at the proposal calendar every few days, if not every day, to assess where you are in the process relative to where you should be.
-Monitoring the proposal calendar requires checking in with proposal team members—for example, during the regularly occurring check-in meetings—to see if they are on target to meet the deadlines associated with tasks they are leading.
+To ensure the proposal process stays on track, someone needs to review the proposal calendar every few days, if not every day, to assess where you are relative to where you should be.
+Monitoring the proposal calendar requires checking in with proposal team members—for example, during regularly scheduled check-in meetings—to see whether they are on target to meet the deadlines for the tasks they are leading.

 Because it’s almost 100% guaranteed that some tasks are going to fall behind schedule, it’s wise to add some buffer around key due dates when you are creating your proposal calendar.
 For example, if you believe you can prepare a proposal draft in 4 days, assume that it will take longer, maybe 5.5 days, and schedule the deadline accordingly.
 If it turns out that the draft is ready in 4 days, it leaves you with an extra 1.5 days that you can use to cover a slippage elsewhere in the calendar.
-Having buffer around due dates will give you much-needed flexibility when things don’t go as planned.
-However, having flexibility built into your calendar doesn’t help you if you don’t know you need to exercise it, which is why constantly looking at the calendar and checking on the progress of tasks is essential.
+Having a buffer around due dates will give you much-needed flexibility when things don’t go as planned.
+However, having flexibility built into your calendar doesn’t help you if you don’t know you need to exercise it, which is why constantly checking your calendar and tracking task progress is essential.

 As you adjust your proposal calendar to accommodate interim deadlines that might have slipped, try to avoid changing your target submission date.
 Submitting the proposal at least 24 hours in advance for an electronic submission should be a non-negotiable.
 If you plan to submit your proposal at the last minute, you’ll have no margin for error.
-If you run into problems with the submission process, you may not have enough time to correct the problems and still meet the deadline.
+If you run into issues with the submission process, you may not have enough time to resolve them and still meet the deadline.

 The secret to never missing a proposal deadline involves more than simply deciding to submit every grant proposal 24 hours early, although that change alone will certainly help.